FinnArundel/boscode-doc/pseudocode.md

 ```
 BEGIN
+  start = 4
+  finish = 10

+  WHILE start < finish
+    start = finish - start
+	finish = finish -2
+  ENDWHILE

+  Display finish
 END
 ```

-1. Draw an algorithm flowchart
+1. Draw an algorithm flowchart representing this algorithm
 2. Complete a desk check
 3. What is the output after the fragment of code has been executed?
-4. What are the control structures in this algorithm?
+4. What are the control structures used in this algorithm?
 ___